France–Netherlands relations: The 19th century and world wars

+After 1945

+From 1945 onwards, after World War II, both colonies were decolonized, with the Dutch East Indies gaining independence as Indonesia in 1949, and French Indochina being dissolved in 1954 as Vietnam after the First Indochina War.
+The framework of Franco-Dutch relations changed fundamentally: the Netherlands abandoned its isolationist policy of neutrality and became actively involved in the new Western alliances, NATO (founded in 1949) and the European Communities (from 1957).
+France and the Netherlands were among the six founding members of the European Coal and Steel Community (ECSC) and later the European Economic Community (EEC).
+They remained close partners in the first post-war decades, but differences of opinion also emerged.
+Under Charles De Gaulle, France repeatedly blocked the Netherlands' efforts to bring the United Kingdom into the EEC in the 1960s and rejected further supranational integration of the Community, leading to conflicts with The Hague.

+In the decades that followed, relations returned to normal.
+From the 1970s onwards, France gradually returned to NATO's integrated command structures (full reentry took place in 2009) and, from 1973, also accepted British membership of the EEC, while the Netherlands now gave greater support to European integration.
+However, in 2005, referendums in both countries rejected the planned EU Constitutional Treaty.
+In April 2023, the governments of France and the Netherlands issued a joint statement emphasizing their historic friendship and announcing plans to further deepen bilateral relations and cooperation in Europe.
+In 2023, both sides also resolved a centuries-old dispute over the sale of their mutual border on the Caribbean island of Saint-Martin.

 Collectivity of Saint Martin–Sint Maarten border

 On 23 March 1648, the French Kingdom and the Dutch Republic signed the Treaty of Concordia atop Mount Concordia, in which both agreed to divide the island of Saint Martin into their own territories – the French Kingdom owning the northern part of the island and the Dutch Republic owning the southern part of island.

 On 17 May 1994, the French Republic and the Kingdom of the Netherlands signed the Franco-Dutch treaty on Saint Martin border controls in Paris, aimed at improving border control at the two airports on Saint Martin, namely the Princess Juliana International Airport at the Dutch Sint Maarten and the L'Espérance Airport at the French Collectivity of Saint Martin.
 The treaty was ratified on 1 August 2007.
 Among the provisions of the treaty is a requirement for a visa or a landing permit for both the Dutch and French sides if a foreigner is to visit the island of Saint Martin.
 However, the provisions have not been implemented.

 On 1 January 2009, the population of Saint Martin was 77,741 inhabitants – 40,917 living on the Dutch Sint Maarten and 36,824 living on the French Collectivity of Saint Martin.